mongodb/chatbot/docs/docs/server/conversations.md

-# How the Chatbot Server Works
+# Conversations

-This guide explains how the MongoDB Chatbot Server works, and the different points where you can customize its behavior.
+This guide explains how the MongoDB Chatbot Server manages conversations, and the different points where you can customize its behavior.

 ## Endpoints